UCSBCarpentry/2022-04-06-ucsb-r-geospatial/README.md

 ~~2.
 The URL for your workshop in the "Website" box (e.g., `https://gvwilson.github.io/2016-12-01-oomza`)~~

 ~~This will help people find your website if they come to your repository's home page.~~

-### Update the content of the README file

-You can change the `README.md` file in your website's repository, which contains these instructions, so that it contains a short description of your workshop and a link to the workshop website.

 ## Additional Notes